Adapted Books for Special Education

 Get the whole library

-An AdaptedBooks membership gives you unlimited access to 850+ adapted books and resources — WH-questions, sight words, songs, real photos, life skills, and more — with new books added every week, all print-ready.
+An AdaptedBooks membership gives you unlimited access to 700+ adapted books and resources — WH-questions, sight words, songs, real photos, life skills, and more — with new books added every week, all print-ready.
+Buying adapted books individually elsewhere typically runs $4-8 a title; a membership costs about the same as two single books and unlocks the entire library — every collection and product linked above included — all year.
 Try one first with our free adapted book.

 - Unlimited downloads · print as many copies as you need